google/automotive-design-compose/docs/_docs/known-issues.md

 ### Text {#Text}

-Underline and strikethrough text properties are ignored.
-Strokes on text are ignored.
+Centered strokes on text are supported.
+Inside and outside strokes on text are rendered as centered strokes.
 Letter case is ignored.

 ## Interaction {#Interaction}